The Wensum Lodge Hotel - Bridge Street, Fakenham NR21 9AY

 Distance: 0.5 miles

 Wensum Lodge Hotel is the only hotel in Fakenham.
-Our 3 star hotel, restaurant and bar, conference and events venue has riverside views and is located within beautiful gardens on the River Wensum in Fakenham, Norfolk.
-Formally an old Mill dating back to around 1750 and now renovated to offer a 'country hotel in the town', Wensum Lodge Hotel is ideal base for visitors, families and locals looking for a memorable stay in the area.
-Read our page with fun ideas for family days out and more about our Family Fun Days.
+Our 3 star hotel, restaurant and bar has riverside views and is located on the River Wensum in Fakenham, Norfolk.
+Formally an old Mill dating back to around 1750 and now renovated to offer a 'country hotel in the town', Wensum Lodge Hotel is ideal base for visitors, families and locals looking for a memorable stay in the area. .
 We are only a 3 minute walk from the market town of Fakenham town centre.
 Fakenham Racecourse is a 10 minute walk across the road from the Wensum Lodge Hotel (View Fakenham racing dates and Fakenham Farmers Market Dates).
 Our 17 en-suite bedrooms, 9 of which have been recently refurbished to complement the oak-beamed ground floor, offer all the facilities (including free Wi-Fi) and atmosphere to give our guests a comfortable and relaxing stay in Norfolk.
 We offer great food and bed and breakfast accommodation in a relaxing environment on the banks of River Wensum - there is a wonderful view of this from our Riverside Restaurant.

 The Blue Boar Inn - 5 Station Road, Great Ryburgh NR21 0DX